caseyiannone/TitanticSurvivialD3/README.md

 ## Initial Review of Titanic Data

-Working through some of the submissions in the Kaggle Titanic competition it was evident that sex, age, and fare have the largest impact on surviving the Titanic.
-With this in mind I begin by exploring the makeup of the dataset.
+Working through some of the submissions in Kaggle's Titanic competition it was evident that sex, age, and fare have the largest impact on surviving the Titanic.
+With this in mind I begin by exploring the makeup of the dataset with the end goal of using some combination of these variables to create an explanatory data visualization.

 ### Layout of Titanic Data: 'data.frame':	891 obs. of  12 variables:
 	 $ PassengerId: int  1 2 3 4 5 6 7 8 9 10 ...